B2B Professionals Shaking Hands

 2. Lead nurturing helps you can get more for your money.

-B2B lead generation can be expensive, but with a good lead nurturing strategy, you'll maximize your ROI.
+B2B lead generation can be expensive, but a good lead nurturing strategy will maximize your ROI.
 According to Oracle, 80% of leads that aren't ready to buy now make a purchase within the next 24 months.
 You can nurture those leads over time, so in the end, more of your leads convert.

 3. Lead nurturing is a continuous way to boost your brand awareness.

 Nurturing prospects is fantastic for your brand.
 It can give your future customers a good idea of what working with you will be like, so it's a great opportunity to show off your brand, your USPs, and the user experience.
-Through the lead nurturing process, you will be vying with other brands for your leads' attention, so make sure you stand out.
+Through your lead nurturing funnel, you will be vying with other brands for your leads' attention, so make sure you stand out.

 How to Nurture B2B Leads